 Community solar projects are solar projects sized similarly to large commercial installations, in the 1-3 MW range.
-These projects can be subscribed to by residents and businesses that cannot install solar PV on their own facilities due to either technical constraints or a lack of financial capability.
+These projects can be subscribed to by residents and businesses that cannot install solar PV on their own facilities due to either technical or ownership constraints or a lack of financial capability.
 They also provide other important benefits to the community by being locally sited, such as resiliency and jobs for the local solar industry.
-Local siting also reduces reliance on long distance transmission by adding a large project to the distribution grid.
+Local siting also reduces reliance on long distance transmission by adding a large project to the regional distribution grid.

 A community solar project could be developed in partnership with IOUs or through a CCA.
-Although a CCA would provide more control, an IOU-controlled project would be developed earlier.
+Although a CCA would provide more control, an IOU-controlled project could be developed earlier.
 SCE has a current pathway for community solar programs, but due to the high administrative burdens placed on the project developer, no community solar projects have proceeded to date.
-SCE is currently asking for funding from the CPUC to develop an alternative community solar program to begin in 2020.
-Due to the uncertainty of a CCA moving forward and the lack of historical precedent for community solar projects in PG&E territory, the action plan below is geared towards participating in the proposed SCE program.
+SCE is currently asking for funding from the CPUC to develop a set of alternative community solar programs to begin in 2020.
+Despite the lack of CPUC approval on SCE's proposed green programs at the time of writing, due to the uncertainty of a CCA moving forward and the lack of historical precedent for community solar projects in SCE territory, the action plan below is geared towards participating in one of the proposed SCE programs.

-The proposed SCE program also requires an entity such as a City, or a group of entities, to act as "project anchors" to agree to purchase at least 80% of the system output, which greatly reduces the potential for this strategy to meet community goals.
+The proposed SCE Community Renewables Program would also require an entity such as a City, or a group of entities, to act as "project anchors" to agree to purchase at least 80% of the system output, which greatly reduces the potential for this strategy to meet community goals.
 Therefore, a CCA would be the preferred implementation option for this strategy.